Fuglede30/Fuglede30.github.io/index.markdown

   <iframe src="severity_bokeh.html" width="120%" height="620" style="border: none;" scrolling="no"></iframe>
 </div>
 <p style="font-style: italic; font-size: 0.9em; color: gray;">
-  Figure 7: Interactive plot showing the top 10 streets of each city for each severity level.
+  Figure 7: Interactive bokeh plot showing the top 10 streets of longest distance and delay by each severity level for each city.
 </p>

 Overall, congestion distances are longer in Los Angeles, which aligns with expectations given LA’s larger geographic size compared to NYC.
 However, for severity levels 0–2, NYC shows longer congestion distances, suggesting that lower-severity incidents in LA do not stretch as far.
 This implies that in NYC, even low - severity congestion can span significant distances, while in LA, distance correlates more directly with severity.